tom-mont/website-next/_posts/process-github.md

 This is telling Kafka to wait 200ms before sending a batch.
 This seems ludicrous - I am using Kafka for realtime streaming in the first place, why would I want to wait for a batch?

 The answer seems to be that real real-time doesn't really exist for almost all uses.
 In this case, lingering for 200ms allows more events to be included in a batch.
-This means we are being more efficient with our resources - we pay for compute resources and will want to maximise the number of events we are processing efficiently.
+This means we are being more efficient with our resources - we pay for compute resources.
+This is where the tradeoff emerges - we are using Kafka to unlock real-time streaming.
+But we can improve our efficiency by moving slightly away from real real-time.
+It is an interesting thought and one which is embedded into the foundation of software and data engineering.